Netflix/vmaf/README.md

 ##Usage through Docker

-After cloning the WMAF repo, cd to the repo directory and run:
+After cloning the VMAF repo, cd to the repo directory and run:

 ```
 docker build -t vmaf .